texas residency affidavit texas residency affidavit

 Documentation Needed for the Affidavit

 Gathering the right documentation is a paramount step in obtaining a Texas residency affidavit.
-Typically, this includes documents that provide undisputed proof of one’s residency like property tax receipts or a lease agreement, and an identity proof, often satisfied by a valid Texas driver’s license.
+Typically, this includes documents that provide undisputed proof of one’s residency, like property tax receipts or a lease agreement, as well as identity proof, often satisfied by a valid Texas driver’s license.
 In addition to these, a person might need records showcasing their employment history in the state or vehicle registration papers.
-It’s also common for the affidavit to require supporting documents, such as utility bills, that attest the individual’s continuous presence in Texas for the last 12 months.
+It’s also common for the affidavit to require supporting documents, such as utility bills, that attest to the individual’s continuous presence in Texas for the last 12 months.

 Where to Submit Your Residency Affidavit